bamboochen92518/Free-NTU-of-Bicycles-ver2/README.md

   --fps 30
 ```

+If you want to generate binary mask video (for DiffuEraser or other video inpainting), add an argument `--mask_mode`

 **Output**:

 - Final video: `output_video.mp4`

 **Note**: Use `--frame_dir output/processed_frames_without_vggt` for the continuous inpainting output.

+## Method 2. segformer + vggt + DiffuEraser

 ## Additional Notes